nataliiasolomchak21/the-life-of-ernest-hemingway/README.md

 ### Unfixed Bugs

 * The links in navbar menu when clicked don't stay underlined when user is in particular section.
+I have tried different things to make them work but unfortunately I wasn't able to do that.
+I guess I need JavaScript for it.
 * When you user clicks on "Go to Home page" button in Thank You page, it brings they back to index.html page but the header is hidden and doesn't have a fixed position.
 It all goes back to how it should be only when the page is refreshed.
+I couldn't find a reason to that as "Go to Home page" is correctly connected to index.html.

 ### Fixed Bugs